 What Is An RV Surge Protector?

-There are a few kinds of RV surge protectors but the most common style is plugged directly into service outlet.
+There are a few kinds of RV surge protectors but the most common style is plugged directly into the 50, 30, or 20 amp outlet.
 You then plug your trailer into the surge protector.
-Surge protectors are considered must-haves for RV and trailer owners, especially ones that use hookups at different campgrounds and RV parks.

 What Size Of Outlets Can I Plug My RV Surge Protector Into?